StackStorm/st2-docker/README.md

 result: None
 ```

-If you run `st2 execution list` before 10 seconds have elapsed, the status of the last action should
+If you run `st2 execution list` before 10 seconds have elapsed, the status of the second action should
 be "delayed".
+Between 10 and 20 seconds, the status of the second action should be "running".
+After
-After 10 seconds, the status of the last action should be "succeeded".
+20 seconds, the status of the second action should be "succeeded".

 ```
 +--------------------------+----------------------------+--------------+-------------------------+-------------------------------+-------------------------------+